PretendoNetwork/pictobox/README.md

 # Picto Box
-TypeScript library for interacting with several different image types used by the Wii U and 3DS.
+TypeScript library for interacting with several different image types, including those exclusive to the Wii U and 3DS

 ## Installation
 ```